The Impact of Gender and Sex in Viking Culture

 Hedenstierna-Jonson C, Kjellström A, Zachrisson T, Krzewińska M, Sobrado V, Price N, Günther T, Jakobsson M, Götherström A, Storå J. 2017.
 A female viking warrior confirmed by Genomics.
 American Journal of Physical Anthropology 164:853–860.

 Maravall Buckwalter L, Baten J. 2019.
-Valkyries: Was gender equality high in the Scandinavian periphery since viking times? evidence from enamel hypoplasia and height ratios.
+Valkyries: Was gender equality high in the Scandinavian periphery since viking times?
+Evidence from enamel hypoplasia and height ratios.
 Economics & Human Biology 34:181–193.

 Moilanen U, Kirkinen T, Saari N-J, Rohrlach AB, Krause J, Onkamo P, Salmela E. 2021.
-A woman with a sword? – weapon grave at Suontaka Vesitorninmäki, Finland.
+A woman with a sword? – Weapon grave at Suontaka Vesitorninmäki, Finland.
 European Journal of Archaeology 25:42–60.

 Price N, Hedenstierna-Jonson C, Zachrisson T, Kjellström A, Storå J, Krzewińska M, Günther T, Sobrado V, Jakobsson M, Götherström A. 2019.
 Viking warrior women?
 Reassessing birka chamber grave BJ.581.
 Antiquity 93:181–198.